edkoch25/NuvioTV-Fork/README.md

   it can't honestly know so won't touch.
 Like the answers?
 Apply them all in one press.
 Change your mind?
 Revert restores every previous value, even after a restart.
 You stay in charge; it just does the homework.
+  - **MDBList watch tracking, alongside Trakt and Simkl** -- scrobbling, Continue Watching, resume, watched ticks and Up Next, on nothing more than a free MDBList API key.
+Ported onto upstream's native pluggable tracking architecture: every connected tracker gets every write, and switching your Watch Progress source to MDBList only ever adds watched state, never wipes it.
+- **Audio that fits your gear** -- per-format passthrough switches (Dolby Digital, DD+, TrueHD, DTS, DTS-HD) phrased as questions about your receiver, following Kodi's audio settings.
+Android treats passthrough as all-or-nothing, which is no help when your receiver handles every Dolby format but no DTS, or takes DTS core but not DTS-HD.
+Switch off what your gear can't decode and Nuvio decodes just those in the app -- with its own decoder, because some boxes ship a vendor DTS decoder that quietly folds 5.1 to stereo.
+A diagnostics row shows what your chain actually claims it can take, so you can tell a lying EDID from a real limitation.
 - **Fewer stalls, less wasted bandwidth** -- upstream's parallel downloading kept too little data queued ahead of playback and threw away chunks it had already paid to download (measured ~47% of transfer wasted on a 4K remux).
 This fork keeps the pipeline properly fed and stops the